Skip to content

 Troubleshooting Guide

-Emails not forwarding 1) Check spam/junk first 2) Send a direct test to the alias 3) If custom domain: allow 24–48h for DNS propagation 4) Review client filters/rules that may re-route mail
+Emails not forwarding 1) Check spam/junk 2) Send a direct test to the alias 3) If custom domain: wait 24–48h for DNS propagation 4) Check your email client filters/rules

 Can't reply from alias 1) Confirm plan supports replies 2) Configure SMTP/app settings from provider docs 3) Verify Reply-To in provider dashboard